xircon/pyside-fm/README.md

 - Preview: toggle automatic preview panes.
 - Swap Panes: swap left and right pane paths and view modes.
 - Side Panel: show or hide the side panel.
 - Help: open the tabbed help system.
+This button is immediately left of Settings.
 - Settings: open app settings.

 Custom user buttons can be added in Settings.
 Each user button can have: